From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Discussion

+During health crises marked by high uncertainty, novel information can update users' understanding and knowledge of the current state, helping them manage anxiety and fostering their engagement intentions \cite{vosoughi_spread_2018,freiling_believing_2021,chuai_anger_2022,chen_what_2023}.
+Furthermore, sharing novel posts can make users feel that they possess rare and important information that others may lack, thereby boosting their self-esteem \cite{douglas_understanding_2019,chuai_anger_2022}.
+In this light, our findings suggest that the high topic diversity and the incorporation of conspiracy theories in misinformation can enhance its perceived novelty, thereby driving engagement.
+However, through further examining how topic diversity and conspiracy theories shape engagement at news source sharer level and post viewer level, we find distinct engagement patterns at the two user levels.

-Second, at the news sharer level, the observed longer lifetime and higher post count on X for false news items, compared to true news items, indicate the endurance and prevalence of misinformation on social media during COVID-19.
-Notably, few prior studies focus on engagement at news sharer level and study how false news enters the social media platforms via news sharers.
-The extended lifetime we observe in this paper may provide false news with more opportunities to accumulate engagement on social media, potentially reaching a broader audience.
-Moreover, the lifetime and post count appear to be largely attributed to the veracity of the news claims, as opposed to other variables including $\var{Conspiracy}$ and $\var{Diversity}$.
-Given this, it is plausible that the prolonged lifetime and high post count for false news claims mainly result from deliberately planned dissemination strategies by misinformation providers, involving means such as social bots and monetization \cite{teng_characterizing_2022,moffitt_hunting_2021,ballard_conspiracy_2022}.
-Consequently, the role of individuals' self-motivated sharing behaviors in the endurance and prevalence of COVID-19 misinformation is limited at news sharer level.
-However, massive posts repeating the same false claim can still increase individuals' susceptibility and beliefs.
-In this regard, social media platforms should take measures to restrict repeated original posts from the same false claims and their mutations, which is a lack of discussion in the previous research.
+\textbf{Engagement patterns at news source sharer level:} At news source sharer level, the observed longer lifetime and higher post count on X for false news items, compared to true news items, indicate the persistence and widespread reach of misinformation on social media during COVID-19.
+The persistence of false news items provides them with more opportunities to accumulate engagement on social media, potentially reaching a broader audience.
+Moreover, the lifetime and post count appear to be largely attributed to the veracity of news claims, as opposed to other variables including $\var{Conspiracy}$ and $\var{Diversity}$.
+Given this, it is plausible that the prolonged lifetime and high post count for false news items mainly result from deliberately planned dissemination strategies by misinformation providers, involving means such as social bots and monetization \cite{teng_characterizing_2022,moffitt_hunting_2021,ballard_conspiracy_2022}.
+This perspective also aligns with the prior finding that social bots amplify low-credibility content during the initial spreading stages \cite{shao_spread_2018}.
+Consequently, the role of individuals' self-motivated sharing behaviors in the persistence and diffusion of COVID-19 misinformation is limited at news source sharer level.
+However, massive posts repeating the same false claims with adaptability -- \ie, through increased topic diversity -- can still heighten individuals' susceptibility and beliefs.
+In this regard, social media platforms should take measures to restrict repeated posts linking to the same false news items and their mutations.